K-batonisashvili/Computational-Mechanics-Nonlinear-Systems/Assignment-1/Assignment-1-Elasto-Plastic/README.md

 # Assignment # 1 Newtonian Method
 This is the continuation of the first assignment where we configured bisection method, except now we are utilizing the newtonian variant of that.
-This repo contains this README, newton_method.py, test_newton.py, tutorial.ipynb, pyproject.toml, and the GenAIUSE.txt.
+This repo contains this README, ElastoPlastic.py, test_ElastoPlastic.py, tutorial.ipynb, pyproject.toml, and the GenAIUSE.txt.

 Readme.md is this file, containing instructions.

-newton_method.py contains the central math portion of the newtonian algorithm.
+ElastoPlastic.py contains the central math portion for isotropic and kinematic hardening.

-test_newton.py contains the test functions to be used with Pytest.
+test_ElastoPlastic.py contains the test functions to be used with Pytest.

 tutorial.ipybn is the jupyter notebook containing guides.